suhitaghosh10/EurLex-Multilabel-Classification/README.md

 # Data URL
 The English and German data is present at the *data* folder.
-Please note if you are downloading the code from Github Web (shown below in picture), data would _not_ get downloaded (as it exceeds the limit provided by Github).
+Please note if you are downloading the code from Github Web (shown below in picture), the data would **_not_** get downloaded (as it exceeds the limit provided by Github).
 <img src="https://github.com/suhitaghosh10/EurLexClassification/blob/master/docs/Figs/git.png">

 In such case, please perform the following: